Energy

 Kieran Tompkins

-Kieran is a Commodities Economist and has been with Capital Economics since 2020.
-He has worked across our Global, UK, and Markets teams and currently sits on our Commodities desk, primarily contributing to our Energy and Metals coverage.
+Kieran is a Climate and Commodities Economist and has been with Capital Economics since 2020.
+He has worked across our Global, UK, and Markets teams and currently sits on our Climate and Commodities desk, primarily contributing to our Energy and Metals coverage.
 Kieran’s work has been featured in leading media outlets including the BBC, Bloomberg and the Financial Times.
-He is a graduate of the University of Exeter.
+He holds a BSc in Economics from the University of Exeter, and an MSc in Economics from City, University of London.

 -